jessey-git/fx-gltf/README.md

 A C++14/C++17 header-only library for simple, efficient, and robust serialization/deserialization of [glTF 2.0](https://www.khronos.org/gltf/)

 ## Features
-* Complete support of required glTF 2.0 schema elements
+* Complete support for required glTF 2.0 schema elements
+    * External and embedded resource loading
+    * .glb binary files
+    * Serialization (Save) and Deserialization (Load) capability

-* Modern C++14/C++17 support (including the use of std::string_view where appropriate)
+* Modern C++14/C++17 support
+    * Includes usage of std::string_view internally where appropriate for performance
+    * Implemented using modern and safe syntax and methodologies

-* Small, header-only library (~1500 lines of generously spaced code including whitespace/comments)
+* Small, header-only library
+    * ~1500 lines of generously spaced code including whitespace/comments
+    * C++20 Module ready (does not leak preprocessor macros beyond its own file)

-* Serialization and Deserialization support
+* Fast and efficient processing

 ## Usage and Integration